lkiesow/leihs-wiki/leihs-Admin-Guide.md

 Do you want to be able to configure all these settings directly in LDAP.yml so it's easier to hook up to your LDAP server?
 Feel free to improve our LDAP connector and send us a pull request on GitHub.
 Alternatively, you could also pay some Rails developers (even us!) to develop this feature for you.

 Warning: Please make sure that your Rails application server has SSL enabled before you put this configuration into production.
-You don't want to send passwords unencrypted over the web.
+You don't want to send passwords unencrypted over the web using plain HTTP.

 ## Performing upgrades